2022 Liège–Bastogne–Liège: Summary

 2021 winner Tadej Pogačar pulled out of the race the day before due to a family emergency, with commentators & riders stating that the race would be much more open as a result.
 The 257.2 km route from Liège to Liége was similar to that of recent years, with the key difference being the omission of Côte des Forges from the route following severe flooding in July 2021.

-World champion Julian Alaphilippe and five other riders were injured in a large crash with around 60km to go.
-With 30km to go, Remco Evenepoel of Quick-Step Alpha Vinyl Team attacked on the Côte de La Redoute, and soloed the last 14km to victory in Liège, winning by 48 seconds.
+World champion Julian Alaphilippe and five other riders were injured in a large crash with around 60 km to go.
+With 30 km to go, Remco Evenepoel of Quick-Step Alpha Vinyl Team attacked on the Côte de La Redoute, and soloed the last 14 km to victory in Liège, winning by 48 seconds.
 The podium places were decided by a sprint finish, with Quinten Hermans beating Wout van Aert for second place.